-Given the level of local and federal financing anticipated to be available during this Housing Element Cycle, as well as past trends, the preservation objective during this period is 900 units.
+Given the level of local and federal financing anticipated to be available during this Housing Element Cycle, as well as past trends, the preservation objective during this period are 900 units.

-2. Preservation of "At-Risk" Units Monitoring
+2. Preservation of "At-Risk" Units- Compliance, Monitoring, and Education

 The Housing Commission will continue to monitor owners of "at-risk projects on an ongoing basis.
 This includes maintaining an updated inventory of "at-risk" projects.
+This also includes monitoring owners to ensure compliance with tenant noticing.
+Further, the Commission will provide support for tenant education and work to ensure that tenant relocation plans are in place.